Texture of Single Vanishing Subtrace in Neutrino Mass Matrix: Indirect realization of type I seesaw with symmetry for nonsingular textures

 \right)\Rightarrow S^T\; \left(

 \right)\; S = \left(

 \right), \ee and we check that the sum of elements at $(1,1)$ and $(3,3)$ vanishes.

-At the Lagrangian level, the symmetry transformations for the fields which imposes a zero texture $M_{\n0}$ with generic $M_{\ell0}$ are given in Table (\ref{tablec2typeI})
+At the Lagrangian level, the symmetry transformations for the fields which imposes a zero texture $M_{\n0}$ with generic $M_{\ell0}$ are given in Table~(\ref{tablec2typeI})

 By forming bilinear terms of the fields we see that the above transformations force the $(1,3)$ entry in $M_{\n 0}$ to vanish.
 Again we define the new transformations for the fields corresponding to the new symmetry imposing the vanishing subtrace by the rule in Eq.(\ref{rule}), but with $S$ given by Eq. (\ref{SC22}).
-The `rotated' symmetry imposes some constraints on the Yukawa couplings and the vevs, which when solved give the following results, \be M_{R} =\left(